 Sediment removal activities that will increase the flow conveyance capacity of an undesigned naturally formed creek to a capacity that has not previously been documented and would not occur under a natural and periodically occurring range of channel forming conditions.

 The Central Coast Water Board shall determine whether an activity is eligible for enrollment under this Order.
-The Central Water Board will require a discharger to apply for individual waste discharge requirements or authorization under other general waste discharge requirements when the activity is not eligible for authorization under this Order.
-Although an activity may be eligible for coverage under this Order, the Central Coast Water Board may elect to regulate the activity under individual waste discharge requirements or other general waste discharge requirements.
+The Central Water Board may require a discharger to apply for individual waste discharge requirements or authorization under other general waste discharge requirements when, for example, the activity is not eligible for authorization under this Order or enrollment will likely result in violations of Order prohibitions.

 This Order does not replace or excuse compliance with any other applicable local, state, or federal requirement.